ek488/MusicBeeSonemicGenreCategorizer/README.md

 4. Edit -> Edit Preferences -> Tags (1) -> group genres: Define New Tags....
 5. Paste in the empty box right of "Virtual 1" and under "formula:".
 6. Click save, then click save again.

+# Descriptors & Regional Music

+As stateted earlier, MusicBee has a maximum limit on number of genres you can categorize, so I excluded Descriptors and Regional Music.
+You can edit the python file and add "Descriptors" and/or "Regional Music" in the set on line 90, then run it.
+It'll output a new "MusicBee Genre Categorisation Editor Input.txt" that has those genre categories too.